trader-xyz/nft-swap-sdk/README.md

   walletAddressUserA
 );
-// Sign the order (User A signs since they are initiating the trade) const signedOrder = await nftSwapSdk.signOrder(order, takerAddress);
+// Sign the order (User A signs since they are initiating the trade) const signedOrder = await nftSwapSdk.signOrder(order, makerAddress);
 // Part 1 Complete.
 User A is now done.
 Now we send the `signedOrder` to User B to complete the trade.

 // ............................